Management of contacts

 The World Health Organization recommends that asymptomatic contacts of confirmed or probable cases, including healthcare workers, be quarantined in a designated facility or in a separate room in the household for 14 days from the last contact with the case.
 Any person in quarantine who develops symptoms should be treated and managed as a suspected case and tested according to national testing strategies and guidelines.
 Laboratory testing is not a requirement for leaving quarantine after 14 days for contacts who do not develop symptoms.

 In the UK, Public Health England recommends a 10-day quarantine (or self-isolation) period after a potential exposure (it was reduced from 14 days to 10 days on 14 December 2020).
 From 16 August 2021, fully vaccinated people will no longer need to self-isolate if they are identified as a close contact.
+Instead of self-isolating, fully vaccinated people (or those who are exempt from vaccination for medical reasons) and people under 18 years of age who are identified as close contacts of positive cases are advised to get tested as soon as possible, and only self-isolate if the test is positive.

 The CDC has shortened the minimum quarantine time after a potential exposure from 14 days to 7-10 days.
 Quarantine can end after day 7 if the patient tests negative and no symptoms have been reported during the quarantine period.
 Quarantine can end after day 10 without testing and if no symptoms have been reported during the quarantine period.
 Additional criteria (e.g., symptom monitoring, mask wearing) should continue until day 14 in both cases.